 When a boat is sold the Measurement Certificate will become invalid and a new one will be required.
 In order to obtain a new Measurement Certificate, there are two options.

 If your boat is not a National Class then the old original one will need to be returned to the RYA Technical Department together with the necessary certification fee (detailed below) and the details of the new owner's name, address and club that they sail at, and if they wish to change the name of the boat, give details of the new name.

-If your boat is a National Class then you can apply for a new certificate online.
+If your boat is a National Class then you can apply for a new certificate online, there is a link to this service in the blue box on the right hand side of this page.
 Please ensure you are signed into the website, or register if you have not done so.
 Then go to 'Your Account', following the link found on the top right hand corner of the page.
 On the left hand side of your screen there will be a list of links including 'Measurement Certification'.
 Please follow the online instructions.
-For more detailed directions, please see the document 'How to Order Online Measurement Certificates' on the left of this page.
+For more detailed directions, please see the document 'How to Order Online Measurement Certificates' on the right of this page.

 If any other details are changed, for example the owner moves, or the boat has been reweighed and a new weight recorded, then the old original certificate will need to be returned to the RYA with the new details and the certification fee.

 Duplicate Measurement Certificates